 Advanced Course ‘Writing a PhD Research Proposal’: 12 ECTS

-Certificate Courses: 5 ECTS (7 for Scientific track)
+Certificate Courses: 6 ECTS

 Master of Health Professions Education: 60 ECTS